MichalOp/Halite3RLBot/README.md

 Scripted parts
 ---
 Ships and dropoffs are built using a scripted policy.
-Amount of ships to build is calculated based on the halite on the map divided by the number of players, and dropoff is built at the location furthest away from any other dropoff after every 15 ships are built.
+Amount of ships to build is calculated based on the halite on the map divided by the number of players, and dropoff is built at ship that is currently furthest away from any other dropoff after every 15 ships are built.

 There is also a movement solver that prevents ships from colliding.
 It leverages the fact that every ship choses a single direction it wants to move in, and then computes the longest chains of ships that can be moved by constructing a directed graph and seeking cycles and longest paths in it.